2i2c-org/team-compass/business-development/sales-operations.md

 - **Days in Pipeline**: Average time from Enrichment to Closed Won (velocity indicator)
 - **Days in Discovery**: Average time in Discovery stage (identifies stalled deals)

+Deals in HubSpot are labeled with `Deal Type` ("existing business", "new business").
+Renewals are "existing business".
+Net new business opportunities are "new business".
+The `Deal Type` is used to filter deals to enable tracking of new business and renewal business opportunities in our pipeline.

 These metrics guide weekly sales reviews where we identify experiments to run, diagnose bottlenecks, and decide when to pivot strategy.

 ## Team Roles (Current Bootstrap Phase)